June 11, 2024

 The 1881 Steamboat Victoria disaster in London, Ontario, Canada, remains one of the most tragic maritime accidents in Canadian history.
 On May 24, 1881, the Victoria, a paddlewheel steamboat, was packed with passengers enjoying a holiday excursion on the Thames River.
 However, tragedy struck when the boat became unstable, and its boiler came loose from its mountings.
 The boiler crashed through the support stanchions, causing the upper deck to collapse on those below, and the boat to sink.
 Over 180 passengers perished.

-Shipwrecks and Sea Dogs is written, edited, and produced by Rich Napolitano.
+Shipwrecks and Sea Dogs Merchandise is available!

 Learn more about your ad choices.
 Visit megaphone.fm/adchoices